rarebreed/protean-service/retro/docs/why-retro.md

 give you an idea of what we played, here are examples I can recall off the top of my head in the halcyon days of 1983 to
 1987:

-- Champions
-- Villains and Vigilantes
-- Justice Inc
+Mechwarrior
+Pendragon
+HarnMaster

-- Top Secret 1st ed
+- AD&D 1st edition
-- James Bond
 - Aftermath
+- Battletech
 - Bushido
-- Twilight 2000 1st ed
+- Call of Cthulhu 2e
-- Traveller
+- Car Wars
-- Traveller 2300
+- Champions
-- MegaTraveller
+- Chill
+- Cyberpunk 1st ed (aka 2013)
-- Battletech
+- Gamma World 3e
 - Ghostbusters
-- The Morrow Project
+- James Bond
+- Justice Inc
+- Living Steel
 - Marvel Super Hero RPG
+- Mechwarrior
+- MegaTraveller
 - M.E.R.P: Middle Earth Role Playing
-- Call of Cthulhu
-- Stormbringer
+- Paranoia
 - Phoenix Command
-- Living Steel
-- Paranoia
-- Chill
+- Villains and Vigilantes
-- AD&D 1st edition
-- Car Wars
 - Recon 1st edition (by RPG games)
 - Recon 2nd edition (aka Revised Recon by Palladium)
+- Teenage Mutant Ninja Turtles
+- Timelords
+- Top Secret 1st ed
+- The Morrow Project
+- Traveller
-- TMNT
+- Traveller 2300
-- Cyberpunk 1st ed (pre 2020)
+- Twilight 2000 1st ed
+- Stormbringer

 I probably played scores of 1 or 2-shot games, only a few of which I can remember:

-- Skyrealms of Jorune
 - Boot Hill
+- Daredevil
+- Doctor Who 1e
+- Mechwarrior
+- Palladium Fabtasy RPG 1e
+- Pendragon
+- Pirates (Yaquinto)
 - Runequest 1st ed
-- Pirates (Yaquinto)
-- Task Force Delta
+- Skyrealms of Jorune
-- Daredevil
+- SpaceMaster
 - Superworld
 - Talislanta
-- Palladium RPG
+- Task Force Delta

 I slowly started getting out of RPG's starting around 1988.
 I still played, but I guess at that point I was 16 and able to drive, and RPG's lost some of their importance to me.
 I still played once in a blue moon, but not like before.
 I